nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Description:
 * There can be 1 or more parameters.
 * If a same option is used multiple times, entries matching **either** will be returned as results.
-    * For example: `find property n/jurong n/woodlands` will match all properties containing either "alex" or "john" in their names, i.e. both "Jurong BLK123" and "Woodlands Condo" will be matched.
+    * For example: `find property n/jurong n/woodlands` will match all properties containing either "jurong" or "woodlands" in their names, i.e. both "Jurong BLK123" and "Woodlands Condo" will be matched.
 * All text are case insensitive.

 Options:
 * `[n/NAME]`

-    Searches for properties with names containing `NAME`.
+    Searches for properties with names that contain the keywords in `NAME`, i.e. "Mayfair" matches `mayfair` but not `may`.

 * `[pm/PRICE_UPPER_LIMIT]`